-A multitude of people and organizations contributed resources and expertise to create the Global Guide.
+Several individuals and organizations contributed resources and expertise to create The Global Guide to What Counts.

 Deloitte’s invaluable experience in designing global business impact standards and its extensive consulting, audit and tax knowledge make them an ideal consultant for researching and synthesizing the applicable tax codes, regulations, and reporting practices of firms around the world.
 Deloitte was engaged by CECP for the Global Corporate Giving Initiative on a pro bono basis.
 Barry Salzberg, CEO, Deloitte Touche Tohmatsu Limited is a member of CECP’s board of directors.

 CECP is grateful to the following firms and institutions whose representatives reviewed our findings in December 2011 and provided feedback before the opening of the public comment period: